 My Post On Using The Website I Chose

 The website I chose was Turtle Diary.
 This website is free and it has many resources to supplement in teaching.
 Some of the resources this website has are games, worksheets, interactive books, videos, puzzles, and biographies.
 One thing that stands out the most is the experiments.
 It is very important that your students have hands on activities.
 Turtle Dairy has a list of Science experiments that give your students an opportunity to test theories while having fun.
 It also has a wide range of art and crafts projects.
 The biographies also are very important.
-All of the famous people that kids need to
+All of the famous people that kids need to know about are listed.
+Scientist, writers, artist and many more are on here.
+Your students will love it.

 Using this website will help your classroom stay interactive while learning and having fun.
 Another fun resource this website offers is interactive online book.
 Since my classroom will most likely have a Smart Board this would be a great thing to help students learn to read.
 From games to worksheets this website has it all.
 Every subject is covered on this website.
 Your students are guaranteed to love it just as much as you do.